Star Wars: The Rise of Skywalker

 |Lowest Recommended Age:||Middle School|

-|MPAA Rating:||Rated PG-13 for some sci-fi action violence|
+|MPAA Rating:||Rated PG-13 for sci-fi violence and action|

-|Violence/ Scariness:||Extended comic-book/action peril and violence, characters injured and killed|
+|Violence/ Scariness:||Extended sci-fi/action-style peril and violence, sad death, characters injured and killed, some disturbing images|

 |Date Released to Theaters:||December 19, 2019|